recampbell/enrollio/README.markdown

 Enrollio's purpose is to help Bworks maintain its student database.

-# Installation

-Please see INSTALL.markdown for detailed installation instructions.

-# Requirements
+# See Also

+  * Please see DEVELOPER_NOTES.markdown for notes on how to setup, test, and contribute to Enrollio.

   * Grails 1.2 (http://grails.org)